davidpaps/twitter_clone/README.md

 ## Testing

-To run the testing suite, open up the terminal and type in:
+To run the testing suite, navigaue to either the [server](server) or [client](client) directories.
+Then in the command line type:

 ```
 npm test
 ```

-This will start the Jest/Enzyme testing libraries and display all 29 passing tests, with 100% coverage.
+This will start the Jest/Enzyme testing libraries and display 44 passing tests for the `client` and 8 passing tests for the `server`, with 100% coverage.

 ---